andrew-bedford/library-visualizer/README.md

 To visualize the results, open the HTML file `src/main/html/main.html` once the analysis is complete.
 Note that, depending on the number of papers in your library, the analysis may take a while.

 ### Assumptions
-Currently, library-visualizer assumes that your pdf file names have the form `year - title.pdf`.
+Currently assumes that your pdf file names have the form `year - title.pdf`.